CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 ```
 {: .language-bash}

-To get the required artifacts (flat files for exercises) navigate to a folder suiteable for exercises (like Documents, CEU class folder etc) and clone the course repo:
+To get the required artifacts (flat files for exercises) navigate to a folder suitable for exercises (like Documents, CEU class folder etc) and clone the course repo:

 Example:
 ```